Skip to content

 import { $ } from 'fluth'

-// Create a stream with initial value
+// Create stream with initial value

-const stream$ = $('Initial Value')
+const stream$ = $('Initial value')

-console.log(stream$.value) // "Initial Value"
+console.log(stream$.value) // "Initial value"

 // Subscribe to data changes